blockchain/blockchain-wallet-v4-frontend/README.md

 ## Production Builds
-To build the frontend application for production: `npm run build:prod`
+To build the frontend application for production: `yarn build:prod`

 ## Code Quality